xaviershay/blog/_posts/2018-05-02-reinventing-organizations-review.md

 > Forming an industry group around the four values always struck me as creating a trade union for people who breathe. [...]
 The word “agile” has been subverted to the point where it is effectively meaningless, and what passes for an agile community seems to be largely an arena for consultants and vendors to hawk services and products.

-Holocracy may provide a useful system of processes for self-management, particularly at larger organisations with longer value chains, but as with any "Agile practices" they would need to be selectively applied with an understanding of their foundational principles to be effective.
+Holacracy may provide a useful system of processes for self-management, particularly at larger organizations with longer value chains, but as with any "Agile practices" they would need to be selectively applied with an understanding of their foundational principles to be effective.

 ### Criticism